 - Sibling Team: Half of them.
 Nao recruited her younger brother Ryo after Sugi and Key left the band.

 - The Smurfette Principle: Nao is the only female member of the band.
 She is also the oldest member of them and she's reaching her fourties.

 - Visual Kei: Invoked in the video for "Zetsubou Billy", which depicts a Stylistic Suck Visual band, among other Stylistic Suck takes on other music subcultures.

 - Vulgar Humor: Pretty much their schtick most of the time.
-For example, on would think their album Kusobannote and the first song on the list "Koi no Sweet Kuso Meriken" note would be a red flag for this.
+For example, on would think their album Kusobannote and its opening track "Koi no Sweet Kuso Meriken" note would be a red flag for this.

 - Walking Shirtless Scene: Ue-chan, as depicted above, doesn't often wear a shirt.